JetBrains/kotlin-web-site/pages/docs/reference/migrating-multiplatform-project-to-14.md

 A hierarchical project structure allows reusing code in similar targets, as well as publishing and consuming libraries with granular APIs targeting similar platforms.
 We recommend that you switch to the hierarchical project structure in your libraries when migrating to Kotlin 1.4.0:

 * Libraries published with the hierarchical project structure are compatible with all kinds of projects, both with and without the hierarchical project structure.
 However, libraries published without the hierarchical project structure can’t be used in a shared native source set.
 So, for example, users with `ios()` shortcuts in their `gradle.build` files won’t be able to use your library in their iOS-shared code.
-* Starting from Kotlin-1.4.20, the hierarchical project structure with the usage of platform-dependent libraries in shared source sets will be enabled by default in multiplatform projects.
+* In future versions, the hierarchical project structure with the usage of platform-dependent libraries in shared source sets will be the default in multiplatform projects.
 So the sooner you support it, the sooner users will be able to migrate.
-We’ll also be very thankful if you report any bugs you find to our [issue tracker.](http://kotl.in/issue)
+We’ll also be very grateful if you report any bugs you find to our [issue tracker.](http://kotl.in/issue)

 To enable hierarchical project structure support, add the following to your `gradle.properties`: